Juliusppz/Reinforcement_Learning-Gym_Cartpole/README.md

 solved = False
 ```

-Running the environment has two parts for each episode.
+There are two steps for each episode.
 In the first step the environment is run and the NN model is used to decide on the actions.
 Simultaneously, data of the run is stored in "history".
 In the second part the model is trained on the collected data.
 ```
 for episode in range(episodes):
     state = env.reset()